Creating a new project for MetricQ

 Note

-Use compatible release version specifiers (foo ~= x.y
+Use compatible release version specifiers (foo ~= x.y, PEP 440#compatible-release)

 to prevent breakage caused by incompatibilities introduced in future releases of dependencies.